vectary/vectary.github.io/viewer-api/methods.md

 ```

 ### setRotationRelative()
-Rotates the object specified by name, by the defined angles on the x, y, z axis.
+Rotates the object or group specified by name, by the defined angles on the x, y, z axis.
 Order of rotation execution can be defined as order parameter - default value is XYZ (must be all capital letters).
+Rotation is changed relatively to its original rotation.
-- Input: Object name (string), Rotation (array: [number, number, number]), Order (string)
+- Input: Object/Group name (string), Rotation (array: [number, number, number]), _Optional:_ Order (string)
 - Returns: Promise<boolean>

 ```javascript